 Can I use my own OB/GYN?

 Our goal is for all gestational surrogates to use their current OB/GYNs.
 However, in rare instances, a new doctor may be required if the doctor does not accept your insurance or if the doctor does not handle gestational surrogacy pregnancies.
-However, if a change needs to be made, you will be able to select your new OB/GYN.
+If a change needs to be made, you will be able to select your new OB/GYN.

 How long is the surrogacy process?